heather-yaple/auth-me-project/README.md

     ```json
     {
-      "review": "This was an awesome cabin!",
+      "review": "This was an awesome spot!",
       "stars": 5,
     }
     ```